Kernic/Kernic/README.md

 - 👋 Hi, I’m @Kernic
 - 👀 I’m interested in Artificial Intelligent & Data-Science
-- 🌱 I’m currently learning Dash
+- 🌱 I’m currently on my last year of my engineering degree
-- 📫 How to reach me corentin.le_gall@outlook.fr
+- 📫 You can reach me on, corentin.le_gall@outlook.fr

 <!---
 Kernic/Kernic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.